Skip to main content

 Benefits

-NOTE: If you are an incoming tenured or tenure-track faculty member who is hired in the summer (inclusive of unpaid non-tenure-track appointments that begin in the summer to receive benefits and moving bonus funding), you will have 30 days from your earliest appointment start date to enroll for benefits.
+NOTE: If you are an incoming tenured or tenure-track faculty member who is hired in the summer (inclusive of unpaid continuing-track appointments that begin in the summer to receive benefits and moving bonus funding), you will have 30 days from your earliest appointment start date to enroll for benefits.
 Failure to do so will result in you defaulting into the Choice CDHP medical plan at the employee-only coverage if you are fully benefits-eligible for the remainder of the plan year.

 Non-Medical Benefits